ovh/docs/pages/public_cloud/compute/use_object_storage_pulumi_backend_state/guide.pl-pl.md

 >> ...
 >> ```
 >>
->> Then you can simply execute `pulumi login` command to log you and store/retrieve the state:
+>> Then you can simply run the `pulumi login` command to log in and store/retrieve the state:
 >>
 >> ```bash
 >> $ pulumi login